 All massage treatments are provided under towels.
 One towel covering your lower body and one covering your upper body.
 Excellent towel management and coverage is maintained throughout each session.
 Gentle guidance is provided when you turn over or need to get into different positions for a treatment.
 Myofascial release treatments can be provided with you partially clothed and limited towel coverage, as agreed with you beforehand.

 At the end of each treatment you will be given follow up advice.
 This is usually specific stretching exercises or self-massage that will help you until your next session.
 To optimise the benefits given by regular massage, you will be encouraged to rebook within a month (best outcomes appear from weekly sessions).
 You can always amend this by giving 24-hours notice.

-Bookings and payments can be made online using a credit/debit card or PayPal.
+Bookings and payments can be made online using a credit/debit card.
 You can also pay with credit/debit card or cash directly after each session.
 Please ask about discounted block bookings.

 This broad-brush term covers a range of techniques used in the clinical assessment and treatment of a variety of common presenting pain pathologies.
 The main methods are: